zestia/ember-dragula/README.md

 ### `@options`

-The full range of options that dragula accepts are supported, see: [https://github.com/bevacqua/dragula#dragulacontainers-options](https://github.com/bevacqua/dragula#dragulacontainers-options)
+The full range of options that dragula accepts are supported, see the [docs](https://github.com/bevacqua/dragula#dragulacontainers-options).

 ### `@onReady`